gordonwatts/hep-programming-hints/servicex-hints.md

     .Select(lambda j: {"pt": j.pt() / 1000.0'})
 ```

+Notes:

+- If you have flattened a variable like this, you'll get an unnested array.

 *(The above returns an Awkward Array of jet $p_T$ values under the key `pt`.)*

 ## Selecting Nested Data per Event (Jets per Event)